Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q1: What is the setting of the poem ‘A Legend of the Northland’?

-A1: The poem’s setting is in the Northland, where the days are short, and the nights are long in winter.
-It describes a cold and remote region where reindeer are harnessed to sledges, and the inhabitants wear funny, furry clothes.
+A1: The poem’s setting is in the Northland, where the days are short and the nights are long in winter.
+It describes a cold, remote region where reindeer are harnessed to sledges and the inhabitants wear funny, furry clothes.

 Q2: Who is the protagonist in the poem, and what is the role of Saint Peter in the story?